March 31, 2025

 1. Discussion Forums and Group Work

-• In a debate about environmental protection, you specifically ask learners about the long-term impacts of certain political decisions and alternative perspectives.
+• In a debate about environmental protection, you specifically ask the learners about the long-term impacts of certain political decisions and alternative perspectives.

 2. Interactive Quiz Questions with Reflection